IVY254C/Customer_Churn_Analytics/README.md

 # Customer_Churn_Analytics
-Analyzing churn in a telcom copany to find out why customer churn
+Analyzing churn in a telecom company to find out why customer churn

 Churn- Leaving/Unsubscribing from the company services.